-• Progress report of the PSP in question, on the results from the utilisation of possible recommendations included in the External Evaluation Report of the Institution, and in the IQAS Accreditation Report, with relation to the postgraduate study programmes
+Progress report of the PSP in question, on the results from the utilisation of possible recommendations included in the External Evaluation Report of the Institution, and in the IQAS Accreditation Report, with relation to the postgraduate study programmes

-The postgraduate study program of the University of West Attica leading to the degree of MSc in Architectural and Structural Rehabilitation of Historic Buildings and Complexes regularly undergoes evaluation by panels of external experts set by the Hellenic Authority for Higher Education (HAHE), aiming at accreditation.
+The postgraduate study program of the University of West Attica "Policies and Applied Methods for the Protection of the Environment" regularly undergoes evaluation by panels of external experts set by the Hellenic Authority for Higher Education (HAHE), aiming at accreditation.
 The term during which the accreditation remains current and valid is decided by HAHE.